-Multi-Party Proceedings (section 12.6): Appropriate provisions are to be included in all other contracts relating to the Project to provide for joinder or consolidation of such dispute resolution procedures.
+Multiparty Proceeding (§12.6): Appropriate provisions are to be included in all other contracts relating to the Project to provide for joinder or consolidation of such dispute resolution procedures.
+This will assist the consolidation of related dispute resolution proceedings involving other parties, such as design professionals or Subcontractors.